 The former landfill site will be developed for warehouse uses with some potential for industrial uses where it would not cause detrimental impacts to existing or planned residential.
 Development on past landfilled areas will need to demonstrate that it will not cause any negative effects on human health or on the wider environment.
-The noisiest elements of the development should be located away from any existing or planned residential, in particular residential at Green Park to the south, and development should include an adequate landscaped buffer to residential to ensure that there are no significant adverse effects through noise and disturbance, and a 10m undeveloped buffer to the watercourse to the east.
-Development should be considered as a comprehensive whole.
+The noisiest elements of the development should be located away from any existing or planned residential, in particular residential at Green Park to the south, and development should include an adequate landscaped buffer to residential to ensure that there are no significant adverse effects through noise and disturbance, and a 10m undeveloped buffer to the top of the bank of the watercourse to the east.
+Development should have regard to the development of the whole site and access should be considered as a comprehensive whole.